ECMAScript Versions Reference

 A proposal only enters the standard once it has two independent implementations and passes the official test262 conformance suite, so the year shown for each edition is the year those features became part of the language, not the year they first appeared behind a flag in a single engine.

-Use the release year to choose a transpilation target: tools like Babel and TypeScript can down-level newer syntax for older runtimes, but features that need runtime support (such as BigInt or WeakRef) cannot be polyfilled cleanly and require an engine new enough to implement them natively.
-When in doubt, target one or two editions behind the current year for the broadest reach.
+Use the release year to choose a transpilation target.
+Tools like Babel and TypeScript can down-level newer syntax (arrow functions, optional chaining) for older runtimes, but features that need runtime support — such as BigInt, WeakRef, the new Set methods, or Iterator.prototype.map — cannot be polyfilled cleanly and require an engine new enough to implement them natively.